Lipen/discrete-math-course/typst/hw4.typ

 Which inscription describes a planet so famous that *all* travelers have visited it?
 Which describes a weaker property: that every traveler has visited *at least one* planet?
 Prove that one logically implies the other, but not vice versa.

-== Problem 12: The Theorem-Printer's Corruption

-A power surge corrupts the *Theorem-Printer* aboard the *Asymptote*.
-Before failure, it logged this formula as a fundamental truth:
-$
-  forall x exists y . thin (P(x) imply Q(x,y))
-$

-To reconstruct the machine's reasoning system, engineers need to understand what would *refute* this claim --- i.e., compute its *logical negation* in prenex normal form (quantifier prefix first, then quantifier-free matrix).

-== Problem 13: Challenging the Theorem-Printer

-Once restored, the Theorem-Printer outputs an entailment:
-$
-  forall x . thin (P(x) or Q(x))
-  quad proves quad
-  (forall x . thin P(x)) or (forall x . thin Q(x))
-$

-Klapaucius is skeptical: "Universal quantification distributes over disjunction?"

-Determine whether this entailment is valid.
-- If valid, provide a formal proof.
-- If invalid, construct a countermodel: domain $D$ and interpretations of $P$, $Q$ where the premise holds but conclusion fails.

 #pagebreak()